sol-eng/singularity-rstudio/README.md

 Further details with up-to-date information can be found in [slurm-singularity-exec](slurm-singularity-exec.md ).

-In order to install and configure the SPANK plugin for singularity specifically for our use case, please use the plugin from [github](https://github.com/rstudio/sol-eng-singularity/tree/main/slurm/slurm-singularity-exec).
+In order to install and configure the SPANK plugin for singularity specifically for our use case, please use the plugin in the subfolder [slurm-singularity-exec](slurm-singularity-exec).
 Before building and installing, please

 * replace in `singularity-exec-conf.tmpl`
    * `/efs/singularity/containers` by `container-path`